jaeukk/projects/README.md

 # c++ codes

-./cores/
+* ./cores/
-C++ implementations of near-cell list method in a periodic fundamental cell.
+C++ implementations of neighbor-cell list method in a periodic fundamental cell.

-./EXC/
+* ./EXC/
 A simple code to manage ConfigPack files.